OpenTasmania/oj-server/docs/constants_implementation.md

 This implementation plan provides a structured approach to centralizing constants in the OSM-OSRM Server project.
 By moving constants to a dedicated file, we improve maintainability, make configuration more explicit, and provide a single source of truth for important values in the system.

-The plan focuses first on addressing the immediate need to move pgadmin configuration to constants, followed by a broader migration of other constants.
+The plan focuses first on addressing the immediate need to move pgadmin configuration to constants, followed by a broader migration of other constants, including package lists for installation.
 This approach allows for incremental implementation and testing, reducing the risk of introducing bugs or breaking existing functionality.

+The migration of package lists from `setup/config.py` to `constants.yaml` makes it easier to maintain and configure the packages that need to be installed.
+It also allows for more flexibility in customizing the installation process without modifying the code.